BitModern/test-quality-doc/docs/Run.md

 ---
 title: Run
 ---
+To execute your test cases, you will need to send them to a Run.
+You can send a single test case, or multiple test cases.
+When you have test cases that you run repeatedly, it is easier to organise the test cases in to a Cycle and send the test Cycle to Run.

-What is a Run? - Your tests are authored to include a number of steps, preconditions, or expected results.
+What is a Run? - Your tests include a number of steps, preconditions, or expected results.
 The test that you create is designed to be executed by a QA tester, or a test automation system that will go through all of the steps and check that the expected result is a match with the process they have done.
-This is test execution and when you create a Run, you are choosing to add a test or tests to be executed or run.
+This process of executing a test is a test Run.

 ![img_21.png](img_21.png)